Santosh-Gupta/SpeedTorch/README.md

 I have noticed that different instances of Colab result in different speed results, so keep this in mind while reviewing these results.
 A personal run of the colab notebook may result in different values, though the order of magnetude of the results are generally the same.

+The transfer times in the following tables are given in seconds.

 | Tensor Type	| To Cuda Pytorch Variable	| Comparison |
 | --- | --- | --- |
 | SpeedTorch(cuda)	| 0.0143	| 6.8x Slower than Pytorch Equivalent |